Zero2k/microblog/ansible/README.md

 First open `provision.yml` and replace `<subnet-id>` with a subnet-id from AWS.

-Use the command `ansible-playbook` to run playbooks.
+1. Start by copy AWS credentials (https://labs.vocareum.com/) to ENV with: `. insert_aws_keys_in_config.sh`

-To create servers use `ansible-playbook provision.yml`.
-PS open file and replace `<subnet-id>` with a subnet id from AWS.
+2. To create servers use `ansible-playbook provision.yml`

+To configure each server, use:

+Application - `ansible-playbook gather_aws_instances.yml appServer.yml`

+Database - `ansible-playbook gather_aws_instances.yml database.yml`

+LoadBalancer - `ansible-playbook gather_aws_instances.yml loadBalancer.yml`

-To destroy servers use `ansible-playbook terminate_ec2.yml`.
+To destroy all the servers use `ansible-playbook terminate_ec2.yml`

 ### Structure